 Cutting a bagel

-Normally, I wouldn’t talk about cutting a food in half, but bagels seem to be a particular breed of trouble for some people and even once landed my husband in the hospital ER.
+Normally, I wouldn’t talk about cutting food in half, but bagels seem to be a particular breed of trouble for some people and even once landed my husband in the hospital ER.
 He only needed a few stitches, but apparently, his mistake is common.
-So common in fact, that in 2014 nearly 2,000 Americans visited the ER for a bagel cutting injury.
+So common, in fact, that in 2014 nearly 2,000 Americans visited the ER for a bagel cutting injury.
 Furthermore, according to this article, bagel cutting is the 5th most dangerous activity in the American kitchen.

 Ideally, the goal of cutting your bagel is to end up with two pieces that can each fit into one side of the toaster.
 The quickest and easiest method is to use a purpose-built tool, like this bagel guillotine.
 Not only does it protect your fingers, but it also gets your bagel cut perfectly every time.